HA4ever37/8-Bit-CPU-EEPROM-Programmer/README.md

 # 8-Bit-CPU-EEPROM-Programmer
-This is an Arduino code to program EEPROMs for a breadboard 8-Bit CPU inspired by Ben Eater's CPU desgin (microcode instructions programmer)
+This is an Arduino code to program EEPROMs (microcode instructions programmer) for a breadboard 8-Bit CPU inspired by Ben Eater's CPU desgin https://eater.net/8bit

 CPU Features include:
 * Reduced components in compare with Ben Eater's design